acidDrain/npcgen/README.md

 ### Input Needs

 Allow the user to rank the priority of the `Attributes`.
 When a user selects a `Class`, the current `Attribute` assignments should clear/reset.
-The `Attribute`s should update to reflect the new `Class` configuration priorities.
+The `Attribute`s should update to reflect the new `Class` priority configuration.

-The user should be able to edit the `Class` `Attribute` priorities after a `Class` is selected.
+The `Class` `Attribute` priorities should be user modifiable after selecting a `Class`.

 The user chosen `Race` should support adding a bonus to `Ability` score(s).